Hugo Rafael Soto

 Hugo Rafael Soto (born 16 August 1967 in San Fernando del Valle de Catamarca, Argentina) is a former professional boxer.

 Professional career

 Fighting in the flyweight and super flyweight divisions, Soto had his first professional fight in 1988.
 He built up a record of 39-1-2 to earn a fight with WBC flyweight champion Yuri Arbachakov, but lost by an eighth round knockout.
 Two years later, he lost a unanimous decision to reigning WBO flyweight champion Johnny Tapia.
 He captured the WBA flyweight title in May 1998, defeating Jose Bonilla by a split decision.
 Soto lost the title in his first defence against Leo Gámez, who knocked him out in the third round.
-He had his final fight in 2004, losing a decision to future world champion Jorge Linares, and retired with a final record of 55-10-2.
+He had his final fight in 2004, losing a decision to future world champion Jorge Linares.